53 Notable alumni of

 -

-Alfred-Henri-Marie Baudrillart, Orat. was a French prelate of the Catholic Church, who became a Cardinal in 1935.
+Alfred-Henri-Marie Baudrillart, Orat. was a French prelate of the Catholic Church, who became a cardinal in 1935.
 A historian and writer, he served as Rector of the Institut Catholique de Paris from 1907 until his death.
 He campaigned to rouse international support for France during the First World War, while in the Second World War he supported the Vichy regime and backed the Germans for leading the international struggle against Bolshevism.

 -